Special education: History

+To recognize the ongoing efforts to improve the lives and educational experiences of children with disabilities, National Special Needs Day is observed annually on December 9th.
+This day is dedicated to raising awareness of the challenges faced by students with disabilities and promoting the principles of inclusion and accessibility in education systems worldwide.

 Identifying students or learners with special needs

 Some children are easily identified as candidates for special needs due to their medical history.
 For example, they may have been diagnosed with a genetic condition that is associated with intellectual disability, may have various forms of brain damage, may have a developmental disorder, may have visual or hearing disabilities, or other disabilities.

 On the other hand, for students with less obvious disabilities, such as those who have borderline intellectual disability or specific learning difficulties (dyslexia, dyscalculia, etc.), two primary methods have been used for identifying them: the discrepancy model and the response to intervention model.
 The discrepancy model depends on the teacher noticing that the students' achievements are noticeably below what is expected, at which point the teacher may make the decision for the student to receive support from a special education specialist.
 Before doing so, the teacher must show documentation of low academic achievement.
-The response to intervention model advocates earlier intervention.
+The response to intervention model advocates early intervention.

-In the discrepancy model, a student receives special education services for a specific learning difficulty (SLD) if the student has at least normal intelligence and the student's academic achievement is below what is expected of a student with his or her IQ.
-Although the discrepancy model has dominated the school system for many years, there has been substantial criticism of this approach (e.g., Aaron, 1995, Flanagan and Mascolo, 2005) among researchers.
+In the discrepancy model, a student receives special education services for a specific learning difficulty (SLD) if the student has at least normal intelligence but the student's academic achievement is below what is expected of a student with his or her IQ.
+Although the discrepancy model has dominated the school system for many years, there has been substantial criticism of this approach (e.g., Aaron, 1995, Flanagan and Mascolo, 2005) among other researchers.
 One reason for criticism is that diagnosing SLDs on the basis of the discrepancy between achievement and IQ does not predict the effectiveness of treatment.
 Low academic achievers who also have low IQ appear to benefit from treatment just as much as low academic achievers who have normal or high intelligence.

 The alternative approach, response to intervention, identifies children who are having difficulties in school in their first or second year after starting school.
 They then receive additional assistance such as participating in a reading remediation program.
-The response of the children to this intervention then determines whether they are designated as having a learning disability.
+The response of the children to this intervention then determines whether they are designated as having a learning disability or otherwise.
 Those few who still have trouble may then receive designation and further assistance.
 Sternberg (1999) has argued that early remediation can greatly reduce the number of children meeting diagnostic criteria for learning disabilities.
 He has also suggested that the focus on learning disabilities and the provision of accommodations in school fails to acknowledge that people have a range of strengths and weaknesses and places undue emphasis on academics by insisting that students should be supported in this area and not in music or sports.